PAARTH2608/PAARTH2608/README.md

 ### Hi there 👋, I am PAARTH

-- 🌱 I’m currently learning Machine Learning and React.JS
+- 🌱 I’m currently learning Machine Learning and ReactJS
 - 💬 Ask me about Python and Javascript
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love to Talk a lot